ara-foundation/web/packages/reflect/README.md

 ```

-For importing the bulk of data, we use Astro's built in feature, which
+For importing the bulk of modules, we use Astro's built in `import.meta.glob`, which
 in itself provided by `vite` plugin.
-The `glob` will load
-modules that match the regular expression.
-We simply said
+It uses the  `glob` pattern to find all files that match the regular expression.
 give me a list of all typescript, astro and SVG files in the `src` directory
 recursively.

+Note, after `import.meta.glob` we also import the reflect-setup script itself, since Vite's glob pattern doesn't recognize the script where import function is called.
+We add it manually as well.
 > Vite can not import the module where `import.meta.glob` called.
 Therefore, we add it manually.

-We then post the modules including the current file name.
-Reflect uses
+We then post the modules as relative to the `setup-reflect.ts` script into the Astro Extension.
+Astro Extension will handle it and expose necessary information to the `Reflect`.
-the file you privded and builds the absolute path of the imports.

 Finally, at the end of the script type: